Hugging Face: The Open-Source Heart of Modern AI

 Technical specifications:

-- First 100B+ parameter model for languages like Spanish, French, and Arabic
+• Among the first publicly-released 100B+ parameter open-access models with broad coverage of languages like Spanish, French, and Arabic

 Training infrastructure: